artiface/domination-origins/readme.txt

 The "receipt area" is simple multiline textfield where copy & paste is easy.
 We'll add the transaction ids there and the user can copy this to prove he sent us the tokens.
 That will be useful for troubleshooting, should the sending transaction on our side fail.

+## The enumeration problem

+ERC1155 does not really allow for enumeration of tokens on the chain.